crazyhottommy/pyflow-scATACseq/README.md

 ## real-run on local machine
 snakemake -j 10

+## if you want to use a singularity image that contains presto for differential accessible test
+snakemake -j 10 --use-singularity

 ## submit to slurm (you can change this script for your own HPC)
 ./pyflow-scATACseq.sh
 ```